gdlyan/yc-playground/nocodb-pg-tf/03 Create PostgreSQL Server/readme.md

 module.vpc_subnets.yandex_vpc_subnet.webapp_subnets[1]
 module.vpc_subnets.yandex_vpc_subnet.webapp_subnets[2]
 ```
+The first line shows that the disk is up and is managed by Terraform.
+But if we run  `./dterraform destroy` we will destroy the disk as well which is not what we want to happen.
+Next step is going to fix this.
 ### Step 3.2.10 Run `./dterraform state rm module.postgres.yandex_compute_disk.pg_data_disk[0]`
 This command will remove our new disk from the list of Terraform managed resources.
-Expected outcoe:
+Expected outcome:
 ```
 Removed module.postgres.yandex_compute_disk.pg_data_disk[0]
 Successfully removed 1 resource instance(s).
 ```
 ### Step 3.2.10 Run `./dterraform destroy --auto-approve`
 Expected outcome:
 ```
 Destroy complete!
 Resources: 7 destroyed.
 ```
+Terraform has removed from the cloud all the resources that are on its state list and have no `.data.` in their definition.
+Our disk is no longer on the state list after the previous step.
+Therefore it should not be deleted.
-### Step 3.2.11 Check that our disk still exists in the cloud-folder `yc compute disk get --name pg-data-disk`
+### Step 3.2.11 Check that our disk still exists in the cloud/folder `yc compute disk get --name pg-data-disk`
 Expected outcome:
 ```
 id: {sanitised}